sebschmi/snakemake-turso/README.md

 **WARNING:** before starting snakemake again, always make sure that the previous snakemake process was terminated!
 You can check for that with e.g. `ps ux | grep snakemake`.

 **WARNING:** before starting snakemake again, always check if there are still any slurm jobs under your username!
 You can check for that with e.g. `squeue -o '%A %.28R %j' -u <your-username>`

+**HINT:** In the `run_on_turso.log` you will see lines similar to "sbatch: error: Problem with submit to cluster carrington: Invalid account or account/partition combination specified".
+These are not errors, except if a job cannot be submitted to any cluster.